Razer Phone 2: what we want to see

 The Razer Phone has set the standard for what a gaming smartphone should be.
 It has top-end specs, like so many flagship phones, but truly stands out with its 120Hz display.
 Tapping into its roots as a PC-focused company, Razer knows that games are only as good as the screen that you play them on.

 Looking forward, there’s a ton of potential for the Razer Phone 2.
-From the more obvious improvements, like jumping up to Snapdragon 845, to design and software changes, we’ve put together a list of what we want to see out of the next gaming phone to rule them all.
+From the more obvious improvements, like jumping up to the Snapdragon 845 or even the Snapdragon 855, to design and software changes, we’ve put together a list of what we want to see out of the next gaming phone to rule them all.

+We're also starting to hear the first rumors about the handset, all of which you'll find below.

 Cut to the chase